sous-chefs/redisio/README.md

 Available options and their defaults

 ```
 'user'                    => 'redis' - the user to own the redis datadir, redis will also run under this user
 'group'                   => 'redis' - the group to own the redis datadir
 'homedir'                 => Home directory of the user.
 Varies on distribution, check attributes file
 'shell'                   => Users shell.
 Varies on distribution, check attributes file
 'systemuser'              => true - Sets up the instances user as a system user
 'ulimit'                  => 0 - 0 is a special value causing the ulimit to be maxconnections +32.
 Set to nil or false to disable setting ulimits
 'configdir'               => '/etc/redis' - configuration directory
 'name'                    => nil, Allows you to name the server with something other than port.
 Useful if you want to use unix sockets
 'address'                 => nil, Can accept a single string or an array.
 When using an array, the FIRST value will be used by the init script for connecting to redis
 'databases'               => '16',
 'backuptype'              => 'rdb',
 'datadir'                 => '/var/lib/redis',
 'unixoscket'              => nil - The location of the unix socket to use,
 'unixsocketperm'          => nil - The permissions of the unix socket,
 'timeout'                 => '0',
 'keepalive'               => '0',
-'loglevel'               => 'verbose',
+'loglevel'                => 'notice',
 'logfile'                 => nil,
 'syslogenabled'           => 'yes',
-'syslogfacility         => 'local0',
+'syslogfacility'          => 'local0',
+'shutdown_save'           => false,
-'save'                   => nil, - This attribute is nil but defaults to ['900 1','300 10','60 10000'], if you want to disable saving use an empty string
+'save'                    => nil, # Defaults to ['900 1','300 10','60 10000'] inside of template.
+Needed due to lack of hash subtraction
+'stopwritesonbgsaveerror' => 'yes',
 'slaveof'                 => nil,
 'masterauth'              => nil,
 'slaveservestaledata'     => 'yes',
 'replpingslaveperiod'     => '10',
 'repltimeout'             => '60',
 'requirepass'             => nil,
-'maxclients'             => '10000',
+'maxclients'              => 10000,
-'maxmemory'              => nil, - This allows the use of percentages, you must append % to the number.
+'maxmemory'               => nil,
 'maxmemorypolicy'         => nil,
 'maxmemorysamples'        => nil,
 'appendfsync'             => 'everysec',
 'noappendfsynconrewrite'  => 'no',
 'aofrewritepercentage'    => '100',
 'aofrewriteminsize'       => '64mb',
+'luatimelimit'            => '5000',
+'slowloglogslowerthan'    => '10000',
+'slowlog-max-len'         => '1024',
+'notifykeyspaceevents'    => '',
+'hashmaxziplistentries'   => '512',
+'hashmaxziplistvalue'     => '64',
+'setmaxintsetentries'     => '512',
+'zsetmaxziplistentries'   => '128',
+'zsetmaxziplistvalue'     => '64',
+'activerehasing'          => 'yes',
+'clientoutputbufferlimit' => [
+  %w(normal 0 0 0),
+  %w(slave 256mb 64mb 60),
+  %w(pubsub 32mb 8mb 60)
+],
+'hz'                         => '10',
+'aofrewriteincrementalfsync' => 'yes',
 'cluster-enabled'            => 'no',
 'cluster-config-file'        => nil, # Defaults to redis instance name inside of template if cluster is enabled.
 'cluster-node-timeout'       => 5,
 'includes'                   => nil
 ```

 * `redisio['servers']` - An array where each item is a set of key value pairs for redis instance specific settings.
 The only required option is 'port'.
 These settings will override the options in 'default_settings', if it is left empty it will default to [{'port' => '6379'}]